mhk42/is117-gittest-real/answers/question-06.md

-pwd prints the current working directory path.
+pwd stands for "print working directory" and shows your current location in the filesystem.